-The Council of Presidents will be a top-level platform enabling the exchange of experiences related to the organisation of the United Nations Climate Change Conference It will also serve to define the challenges and opportunities facing the international community.
+The Council of Presidents will be a top-level platform enabling the exchange of experiences related to the organisation of UN climate summits It will also serve to define the challenges and opportunities facing the international community.

-"The establishing of an advisory-consultative body with broad influence and global prestige has a chance to significantly contribute to the success of the Katowice conference,” said Vice-Minister Michał Kurtyka.
+"The establishing of an advisory-consultative body with broad influence and global prestige has a chance to significantly contribute to the success of the Katowice climate summit,” said Vice-Minister Michał Kurtyka.

 The annual Conferences of the Parties to the United Nations Framework Convention on Climate Change are the key events in the international climate negotiation process, bringing together representatives of all Parties to the Convention (196 countries and the EU) to decide on further actions to protect the climate and on the functioning of the Convention itself.
 This year's session, hosted by Poland, will be held on 3-14 December 2018 in Katowice.